-My discovery of Indiana Dunes National Lakeshore started with a tour by Ranger Jeff Manuszak who is an artist himself and knows what places to show other artists.
+My discovery of Indiana Dunes National Park started with a tour by Ranger Jeff Manuszak who is an artist himself and knows what places to show other artists.
 He took me to see various beaches, trails, and dunes I might find interesting to paint.
 Here he is standing on Mount Baldy.

 During the tour and throughout my time there, I took notes on the park map.
 These helped me organize days and keep track of the locations of the many paintings I did.